 “The impact of a breach of data is potentially devastating for the affected individuals and their family and friends.
 UNAIDS will continue to call for stronger laws and policies to protect the right to health for all, including protection from stigma and discrimination, particularly for people living with and affected by HIV,” said Eamonn Murphy, UNAIDS Regional Director for Asia and the Pacific.
 Read More

-Bangkok, Thailand, 12/9/2018 – UNAIDS welcomes the entry into force of the HIV and AIDS Prevention and Control Act, India’s landmark HIV legislation on Monday 10 September.
-The law provides a broad legislative framework for the response to HIV in India and it is expected to create a supportive environment for people living with and affected by HIV.
+Bangkok/Manila, 11/01/2019: UNAIDS welcomes the signing by President Duterte of the new landmark HIV legislation, the Philippines HIV and AIDS Policy Act.
+The law provides a broad legislative framework for the response to HIV in the Philippines, giving the policy tools to reverse the growing HIV epidemic and creating a supportive environment for people living with and affected by HIV.

 “With this new law, respect and dignity for people living with HIV and key populations prevail,” said Eamonn Murphy, UNAIDS regional director for Asia and the Pacific.
 “I applaud the tireless advocacy efforts of civil society and community groups, who have worked hand-in-hand with government particularly with Philippine National AIDS Council, and champions in the Philippine Congress to make this groundbreaking law a reality.”
 Read More

 UNAIDS Regional Director for Asia and the Pacific

 As we mark the 30th anniversary of the first World AIDS Day, we acknowledge that the HIV response has moved from despair to hope over the last three decades.
 Since 1988, the HIV response has made significant progress and today, as a result of testing and treatment advances, millions of people living with HIV are leading healthy and productive lives.